We are one of the few outdoor apparel brands making our own products, and the only brand in cycling apparel that manufacturers here in the U.S.

 And inevitably it means that our products will nearly always be more expensive than the short-sighted alternatives.
 It also means that we offer repair services (where we lose money on each repair, but gain additional use of each garment).

 The biggest decision of all is how we make our apparel.
-More on that in a moment, but suffice to say that the concept is that we (only) make it when you’re ready to buy it.
+You can learn more about One-Piece-Flow and Lean Manufacturing here, but suffice to say that the concept is that we (only) make it when you’re ready to buy it.

 This means we have minimum inventory, no markdowns, and no unsold inventory sent to landfills.
 Researchers calculate that at least 20% of all the consumer apparel manufactured worldwide goes directly to the landfill when it fails to sell.
 It is difficult to truly grasp the enormity of that waste and harm.